weaveworks/pctl/README.md

 It's the user's responsibility to make sure that the local `git` setup has access to the url provided with `profile-url`.
 It can be any form of url as long as `git clone` understands it.

-#### Cloning private repository resources
+#### Cloning repository resources

-pctl clones all repository local resources and puts them into the flux repository.
-This is done so that the user doesn't have to include access credentials for all private repositories including nested profiles.
-However, for repository local resources to work, the user has to provide the location of the GitRepository object that flux manages.
+pctl clones all repository local resources and puts them into the target flux repository.
+This is done so that the user doesn't have to include access credentials for all private repositories, including nested profiles.
+However, for repository local resources to work, the user has to provide the location of the GitRepository object that flux creates when bootstrapping or creating a flux repository.
+This resources is usually under the namespace `flux-system` named `flux-system` and of type GitRepository.

 Provide the following information when running install: `--git-repository <namespace>/<name>`.